Giants coach Brian Daboll fired with team at 2-8 midway through his 4th season

 His .336 winning percentage ranks 154th out of 166 coaches with 50-plus games since the 1970 AFL-NFL merger.
 Daboll is the second coach to be fired this season; Tennessee dismissed Brian Callahan after the Titans started 1-5.

+“These are difficult decisions, and John and I do not take them lightly," Tisch said.
+"But we feel like this is the right thing to do at this time and will allow us to move forward.”

-The former Buffalo offensive coordinator had faced increasing pressure about his job security in recent weeks and repeatedly took responsibility for the Giants' woes.
+Daboll, who previously served as Buffalo's offensive coordinator from 2018-21, had faced increasing pressure about his job security in recent weeks and repeatedly took responsibility for the Giants' woes.

 “Look, you put everything you’ve got into it,” Daboll said.
 “You look at the things that aren’t where they need to be and you try to fix them.
 Whether that’s changing things on the schedule, whether that’s different periods of practice, whether that’s changing little parts of the scheme, again, that’s where we’re at.
 We’re at where we’re at.”